juanpablo-santos/stripes-spring-boot/README.md

 ## Configuration

-This extension also enables support for `stripes.*` namespace on the `application.properties` file, through the `StripesProperties` class.
+This extension also enables support for `stripes.*` namespace on the `application.properties` file, through the `net.sourceforge.stripes.springboot.autoconfigure.StripesProperties` class.
 Although it is possible to start your Stripes application without having to set any custom properties, most probably you would like to look at:
-* `stripes.action-resolver-packages`: if not set, Spring Boot will look for actionbean packages on the whole classpath.
+* `stripes.action-resolver-packages`: if not set, Spring Boot will look for actionbean packages by scanning the whole classpath.
+This operation "just works", but it slows down the application's startup time.
-* `stripes.exception-handler`: if not set, Spring Boot will look for the first implementation of `ExceptionHandler` (besides `net.sourceforge.stripes.exception.DefaultExceptionHandler`) on the whole classpath and will use that.
-If there aren't found any ExceptionHandlers, `net.sourceforge.stripes.exception.DefaultExceptionHandler` will be used.
+* `stripes.extension.packages`: defaults to `net.sourceforge.stripes.integration.spring` (as we are already using Spring / Spring Boot, it seems a reasonable default), change if needed.
-* `stripes.interceptors`: if you would like to define any.
+* `stripes.encryption-key`: if you would like to use an encryption key which survives application reloads.
-* `stripes.custom-conf.WHATEVER`: any other filter configuration value that you might need for your Stripes extension are supported through the `stripes.custom-conf` sub-namespace.
+* `stripes.custom-conf.WHATEVER`: any other filter configuration value that you might need for your Stripes extension are supported through the `stripes.custom-conf` sub-namespace, i.e., `stripes.custom-conf.WHATEVER=MY_CUSTOM_VALUE` will be set as an configuration parameter of Stripes filter with key `WHATEVER` and value `MY_CUSTOM_VALUE`.
 * `stripes.enabled`: set to false to bypass this module's configuration.

 ## Running the sample